-With millions of registered trademarks in the U.S. alone, it’s no secret that emerging brand names, ranging from pharmaceuticals to technology, and everything in between, are facing an uphill battle trying to find a differentiated, strategic, world-class name.
+With millions of registered trademarks in the U.S. alone, it’s no secret that emerging brand names, ranging from pharmaceuticals to technology, and everything in between, are facing an uphill battle trying to find a differentiated, strategic, world-class product name.

-Although there are more opportunities than ever for new businesses and brands to grab their own little corner of the market, brands also have the opportunity to get creative with their brand naming strategies.
+Although there are more opportunities than ever for new businesses and products to grab their own little corner of the market, brands also have the opportunity to get creative with their brand naming strategies.

 Many brands use several different naming strategies, such as a play on words, a combination of words, and unique spellings.
 However, there is more that goes into a solid naming strategy than simply thinking of a creative word or term.
 In fact, determining the right naming strategy for your business is a huge decision, and is ultimately tied to your business’ overall success.

-In this article, we will discuss what to consider in a naming strategy, review the different naming types and opportunities, and look at several examples of the world’s most successful brand names, and why their naming strategies work.
+In this article, we will discuss what to consider in a naming strategy, review the different naming types and opportunities, and look at several examples of the world’s most successful brand and product names, and why their naming strategies work.